acook/logsaber/README.markdown

 $log = Logsaber.create stringio
 ```

-You can also set the log level on initialization (it's :info by default):
+You can also set the log level on initialization (it's `:info` by default):

 ```ruby
 $log = Logsaber.create $stdout, :debug
 ```

-And you can optionally specify a program name:
+And you can optionally specify the name of your app (which is `nil` by default, it's displayed next to the pid in the output):

 ```ruby
 $log = Logsaber.create $stdout, :info, 'MyApp'